-Fenwick Iribarren and Pattern Architects designed Education City Stadium is Complete
+Fenwick Iribarren & Pattern Architects designed Education City Stadium is Complete

 The Supreme Committee for Delivery & Legacy (SC) and Qatar Foundation (QF) announced the completion of the third tournament venue for the FIFA World Cup Qatar 2022™.
 The Education-city Stadium is designed by Fenwick Iribarren Architects and later on by Pattern Design.
 The opening of this new venue for the much-awaited World Cup signifies hope in the current lock-down pandemic conditions existing in various countries